dedemenezes/rails-cloudwalk-challenge/README.md

 However, cancellations usually don't have a negative influence on the merchant business.
 A business usually has a cancellation policy, maybe a period when the customer is allowed to return, sometimes the merchant would give the customer a store credit.
 There are diiferent policies to satisfy it's customers and avoid chargebacks.

+## Q2 - Get your hands dirty

+### Using this csv with hypothetical transactional data, imagine that you are trying to understand if there is any kind of suspicious behavior.

+#### Analyze the data provided and present your conclusions (consider that all transactions are made using a mobile device).
+My first idea was to check for
+#### In addition to the spreadsheet data, what other data would you look at to try to find patterns of possible frauds?